Advanced Pediatric Thyroid Cancer Therapeutics Clinic

 Prior to your visit, you’ll be asked to provide the team with your child’s medical records and imaging so this information can be reviewed before you arrive for your appointment.

 Your visit will be held in the Oncology Clinic on the 2nd floor of the Perelman Center for Advanced Medicine at the Hospital of the University of Pennsylvania.
 Drs.
 Bauer and Brose will both be present.
-Clinic visits are held on the [first?]
-Thursday of each month.
+Clinic visits are held one day a month.

 During the visit your child’s history will be reviewed.
 Then, Drs.
 Bauer and Brose will discuss options for treatment.
 Together, you and the medical team will decide on a plan for your child.